sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 To be an active member of the diverse open standards and OSS ecosystem, we will continue to gain expertise to address product management and governance.
 ESDC will seek to become an active contributing member of key communities where it can add value, and while balancing costs.

-On the basis of the principles set out here, we will build and maintain lasting, meaningful relationships with open standards and OSS communities, building on experience from CEF, the EU-free and OSS auditing (EU-FOSSA/EU-FOSSA2) project and the ISA2 programme.
+On the basis of the principles set out here, we will build and maintain lasting, meaningful relationships with open standards and OSS communities, building on experience from CEF, the EU-free and OSS auditing (EU-FOSSA/EU-FOSSA2) project and the [ISA2](https://ec.europa.eu/isa2/isa2_en) programme.
 This will contribute to the viability of the ecosystem and facilitate product management and governance.

-In addition to sharing source code, ESDC should consider joining open-source programme boards and committees, devise systematic methods for targeted funding, work to improve security and find ways to help critical open-source projects become self-sustainable.
+In addition to sharing source code, ESDC should consider joining open standards and OSS boards and committees, devise systematic methods for targeted funding, work to improve security and find ways to help critical open standards and OSS projects become self-sustainable.
+This could enable ESDC to influence to direction of work which could also be leveraged by other government departments.

 The GC [Guide for Contributing to OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-contributing-to-open-source-software.html) provides recommendations how to: verify OSS licence; verify contributing process and policies; additional approvals; contribute to the project; contribute through professional services; publish contributions regardless of upstream acceptance.

+Notes:

+By being more involved in the communities, they could be leveraged as recruitment sources.

 ### Secure